aneelkkhatri/whatsapp-chat-viewer/README.md

 2. Click "Load chat file" and choose an exported WhatsApp chat file (for example `chats/example.txt`).
 3. The viewer will parse the file and render messages.
 Scroll up to load older messages (infinite scroll).

+Query param

+- You can open the app with a `chat` query parameter to auto-load a chat file.
+For example:

+	/index.html?chat=/chats/example

+	The app will attempt to fetch `/chats/example/_chat.txt` and render it if available.

 Notes

 - The parser is a heuristic-based client-side parser.
 It handles common exported formats like `[dd/mm/yyyy, hh:mm:ss AM] Sender: message` and multi-line messages.